Volunteer in Portugal

 Apr 5 to Apr 18

 Volunteers on the Wolf Conservation project work in a conservation center focusing on wolf conservation, education and also preserving the environment for wolves.
-The wolves which live at the conservation center were re-homed there after arriving from zoos, illegal trapping or illegal captivity, and are not able to be released into the wild.
+The wolves which live at the conservation center arrive from zoos, illegal trapping or illegal captivity, and are not able to be released into the wild.
 The wolves are housed within large enclosures with the aim of providing a life as similar as possible to what the wolves would experience in the wild.
-Volunteers can participate in a wide range of day-to-day tasks at the center, including assisting with animal feeding, checking water, maintenance of the center, fire prevention, cleaning, observing wolf behavior and movement, assisting with visiting school groups, clearing Eucalyptus trees, reforestation, and monitoring of visitors.
+Volunteers can participate in a wide range of tasks at the center including; assisting with animal feeding, checking water, maintenance of the center, fire prevention, cleaning, observing wolf behavior and movement, assisting with visiting school groups, clearing Eucalyptus trees, reforestation, and monitoring of visitors.
 The Wolf Conservation project is located about 45 minutes outside of Lisbon.
 Volunteers will be accommodated at the center and local staff will guide volunteers in their daily work.
 Work takes place at different times of day, depending on the season and weather, and the necessary tasks taking place at the time.
 Volunteers on this project should be aware that they will not have any direct contact with the wolves and that work hours can be up to a full day, depending on tasks occurring within the conservation center at the time.
 The Wolf Conservation project is self-catering with volunteers required to purchase and prepare their own meals for the duration of their stay.
 Volunteers will be provided with transport once or twice a week to the nearest town to obtain supplies.
 Volunteers can cook together or individually.
-Please also note that the Wolf Conservation project has a set duration of 2 weeks and is not available over the month of January, May through September, or the month of December.
+Please also note that the Wolf Conservation project has a set duration of 2 weeks and is not available over the month of January or the month of December.